tanaikech/HtmlFormObjectParserForGoogleAppsScript_js/README.md

 ## Options

-In the current version, the method of `ParseFormObjectForGAS` has 3 arguments like `ParseFormObjectForGAS(formObj, fields, excludeTypes)`.
+In the current version, the method of `ParseFormObjectForGAS` has 4 arguments like `ParseFormObjectForGAS(formObj, fields, excludeTypes, includeOrder)`.
 [Ref](https://github.com/tanaikech/HtmlFormObjectParserForGoogleAppsScript_js/blob/master/htmlFormObjectParserForGoogleAppsScript_js.js)

 - `formObj` : This is the form object from HTML form.
 - `fields` : Fields value.
 Default is `"name,type,value,files,checked"`.
 In this case, the object, which has the properties of `name,type,value,files,checked`, is returned.
+If you don't want to use this, you can use as `null`.
 - `excludeTypes` : Exclude types.
 Default is "submit".
 In this case, for example, at above HTML form, the property of button is not included in the returned object.
+If you don't want to use this, you can use as `null`.
+- `includeOrder`: Include order of each input tag in form.
+Default is `false`.
+When this value is `true`, a property of `orderOfFormObject` is included in the returned object.
+This value is the order of HTML form object.

 # Sample script 1